P. Bhaskaran: Death

 Bhaskaran suffered from Alzheimer's disease at the end of his life, and could not recognize anyone who worked with him, a notable example being that the noted singer S. Janaki, who sang many songs written by him.
+The incident goes like this, as told by Ravi Menon, a veteran journalist and music critic, who accompanied Janaki to Bhaskaran's home: When Janaki sang some of her songs written by Bhaskaran, he accompanied her, but could not remember that they were written by him.
 The last film for which he wrote lyrics was 'Soudamini', released in 2003.
 He died on 25 February 2007 at his home in Thiruvananthapuram aged 83.
 He was cremated with full state honors at Thycaud Santhikavadam crematorium.
 His biography Urangatha Thamburu by Perumpuzha Gopalakrishnan was published by Mathrubhumi Books.